apache/mesos/docs/persistent-volume.md

 the user can examine the state of the appropriate Mesos slave (e.g., via the slave's [/state](endpoints/slave/state.md) HTTP endpoint).

+### Listing Persistent Volumes

+Information about the persistent volumes at each slave in the cluster can be found by querying the [/slaves](endpoints/master/slaves.md) master endpoint (under the `reserved_resources_full` key).

 ### Programming with Persistent Volumes

 Some suggestions to keep in mind when building applications that use persistent